triton-inference-server/server/README.rst

   simultaneously on the same GPU.
 * Batching support.
 For models that support batching, the server can accept requests for a batch of inputs and respond with the corresponding batch of outputs.
-TRTIS also supports `dynamic batching
+The inference server also supports `dynamic batching
   <https://docs.nvidia.com/deeplearning/sdk/tensorrt-inference-server-master-branch-guide/docs/model_configuration.html?highlight=batching#dynamic-batching>`_
   where individual inference requests are dynamically combined together to improve inference throughput.
 Dynamic batching is